 Chimborazo is a big composite stratovolcano, reaching 6310 masl on its summit and starting at 4000 m at its base.
-Composition of its products vary from basaltic andesites and andesites through dacites and rhyolites, beeing the later between 1 and 2 My old and the former between 1 and 10 ky old.
-The whole edifice rests on Tertiary vulcaniclastic sediments (Saquisilí Fm.) which overlay accreted Early Cretaceous ocean crust (Pallatanga Fm.).
+Composition of its products vary from basaltic andesites and andesites through dacites and rhyolites, beeing the later between 1 and 2 My old and the former between 5 and 10 ky old.
+Last eruption produced small phreato-magmatic (?) surges, only 1.7 ka old.
+The whole edifice rests on Terciary vulcaniclastic sediments (Saquisilí Fm.) which overly accreted Early Cretaceous ocean crust (Pallatanga Fm.).
 Reservoir host rocks are likely to be composed of fractured volcanic rocks.
-Active faults cut the prospect area, but are concealed due to thick tephra cover.
+Active faults cut the prospect area, but are concealed due to thick Pleistocene tephra cover.

-Only one hot spring exists in the area at the NNW foot of the volcano, with a temperature of 47°C and a dilute neutral chloride chemistry (see table 1).
-The fluids show water - rock equilibrium and indicate deep reservoir temperatures between 100 and 200°C.
+Only one hot spring exists in the area to the NNW foot of the volcano, with a temperature of 47° C and a dilute neutral chloride chemistry (see table 1A).
+The fluids show water -rock equilibrium and indicate deep reservoir temperatures between 120 and 150°C.